bharat029/Udacity-Deep-Reinforcement-Learning-Project-1-Navigation/Report.md

 ```
     buffer_size=int(1e5)
-    batch_size=128
+    batch_size=256
     gamma=0.99
     tau=1e-3
     lr=1e-3
-    lr_decay=0.995
+    lr_decay=0.999
     update_every=4
-    n_episodes=800
+    n_episodes=500
-    eps_start=1.0
+    eps_start=0.10
     eps_end=0.01
-    eps_decay=0.995
+    eps_decay=0.99
 ```

-This model was able to solve the environment in a bit less than 500 episodes, as you can see in the training progress chart below:
+This model was able to solve the environment in 196 episodes, as you can see in the training progress chart below:

 ![Training Progress](training-progress.png)